prospa-group-oss/interview-test-data-engineer/Answer.md

 Answers:

-1. File format is CSV( pipe delimited)
+1 File format is CSV( pipe delimited)

-2. See .py files
+2 See .py files

 3 Would use a tool to deal with slow change dimension etc for star schema, may try [pygrametl](http://chrthomsen.github.io/pygrametl)

-4.1 done in : bonus answer.sql
+4 Done in : bonus answer.sql

-5: will use Apache airflow or Glue ETL scheduler, if not available then a Windows scheduled task or Linux cron
+5 Will use Apache airflow or Glue ETL scheduler, if not available then a Windows scheduled task or Linux cron

-6. Test before deploy to scheduling tool
+6 Test before deploy to scheduling tool
 Yes can setup a docker

 ## Data Reporting.